TACC/coe-332-sp23/docs/unit05/docker_compose.rst

 ==============

-Using the ``docker run`` command to start containers is OK for simple commands, but as we started to see in the previous material, the commands can long pretty quickly.
+Using the ``docker run`` command to start containers is OK for simple commands, but as we started to see in the previous material, the commands can get long pretty quickly.
 It can be hard to remember all of the flags and options that we want to use when starting our containers.

 Moreover, so far we have been looking at single-container applications.
 But what if we want to do something more complex involving multiple containers?
-For example, what if our goal is to orchestrate a multi-container application consisting of, e.g., a Flask app, a database, a message queue, an authentication service, and more.
+In this course, our goal is to ultimately develop and orchestrate a multi-container application consisting of, e.g., a Flask app, a database, a message queue, an authentication service, and more.

 **Docker compose** is tool for managing multi-container applications that allows you to document all of the options you want to use for starting the containers in a single file.
-A YAML file is used to define all of the application service, and a few simple commands can be used to spin up or tear down all of the services.
+A YAML file is used to define all of the application containers, called *services*, and a few simple commands can be used to spin up or tear down all of the services.

 In this module, we will get a first look at Docker compose.
 Later in this course